 Waffles topped with butter and syrup on a plate

-Tip: If you want to make this recipe even more simple and you happen to have self-rising flour on hand, you can use that and omit the salt and the baking powder in the recipe!
+Tip: If you want to make this recipe even more simple, use self-rising flour and omit the salt and baking powder in this recipe.

-Salt: Salt really is a key ingredient in all baked goods.
+Salt: Salt is a key ingredient in all baked goods.
 The amount of salt in this recipe will not make salty waffles, rather it simply balances the flavors.
 Leaving out salt in this recipe will make waffles that taste flat.

 Add-Ins

-All spices and extracts have various potencies, so I suggest adding just a little bit at a time and tasting the batter to decide how much you want to add.
+All spices and extracts have various potencies so I suggest adding just a little bit at a time and tasting the batter to decide how much you want to add.

 Sweet Things: This is where you can get really creative!
-Of course chocolate chips are a staple addition to waffles, but what about adding a sweet cereal like Fruity Pebbles or Captain Crunch?
+Of course chocolate chips are a staple addition to waffles but what about adding a sweet cereal like Fruity Pebbles or Captain Crunch?

 Waffles topped with whipped cream and chocolate chips